norlab-ulaval/ltr_tools/README.md

 # ltr_tools

-Simple tool to split an .ltr file into map and trajectory files and visualize them in ParaView with predefined window state.
+Set of tools to work with .ltr files

 ## Dependencies
 + Eigen